ZHAWZHAWZHAW/BA-Data-Scraping/readme.md

   - Displays the main index page.

 - **Scrape Jobs:** `/scrape`
   - Scrapes job data and saves it into a CSV file.

-- **List Files:** `/files`
-  - Returns a JSON list of all saved CSV files.

 ---